Nike-Inc/wingtips/README.md

 There are a few modules associated with this project:

 * [wingtips-core](wingtips-core/README.md) - The core library providing the majority of the distributed tracing functionality.
-* [wingtips-java8](wingtips-java8/README.md) - Provides several Java 8 helpers, particularly around helping tracing and MDC information to hop threads in asynchronous/non-blocking use cases.
+* [wingtips-java8](wingtips-java8/README.md) - Provides several Java 8 helpers, particularly around helping tracing and
+MDC information to hop threads in asynchronous/non-blocking use cases.
-* [wingtips-servlet-api](wingtips-servlet-api/README.md) - A plugin for Servlet-based applications for integrating distributed tracing with a simple Servlet Filter.
+* [wingtips-servlet-api](wingtips-servlet-api/README.md) - A plugin for Servlet 3+ based applications for integrating
+distributed tracing with a simple Servlet Filter.
+* [wingtips-old-servlet-api](wingtips-old-servlet-api/README.md) - A plugin for Servlet 2.x based applications for
+integrating distributed tracing with a simple Servlet Filter.
 * [wingtips-zipkin](wingtips-zipkin/README.md) - A plugin providing easy Zipkin integration by converting Wingtips spans to Zipkin spans and sending them to a Zipkin server.

 If you prefer hands-on exploration rather than readmes, the [sample applications](#samples) provide concrete examples of using Wingtips that are simple, compact, and straightforward.